uswds/uswds-for-designers/README.md

 For the alpha release, the following file types are available for your use:
 - .AI (Adobe Illustrator)
 - .EPS files
+- Sketch files
 - Font files (Fontawesome, Merriweather, Source Sans Pro)
 - Color Swatches
 We encourage and solicit your input.
 Please leave any feedback in the project's primary repo here: https://github.com/18F/web-design-standards

+## About the Sketch files

+Some single-function components, such as buttons, have been turned into symbols for easy access from the symbol menu.
+Before you alter anything but text, detach the instance of the symbol so that you don’t change every instance.
+More complex components, such as footers, have been left as groups.

+Wherever appropriate, we have created type styles and layer styles to make these components moree easily adapted.

+Style and symbol names are a compromise between US Web Design Standards CSS naming conventions (to transition Sketch files more easily into development) and names that make sense for when thinking about screen design.

 ## Licenses and attribution